top of page

-THE FRIENDS OF TRENT VALLEY TRAIL
+ABOUT THE TRENT VALE TRAIL

 The Friends of Trent Vale Trail is a registered charity established to deliver the vision of a continuous, safe route for non-motorised users east of the River Trent.
 The charity coordinated funding, landowner agreements and construction, enabling a project that could not have been delivered by local government alone.